If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 - If you’re dying to learn songs on the violin and you can see yourself as a violinist, learn violin.

 - If you’re still not sure, start with guitar.
-It’s a more versatile instrument that’s generally easier to play and to adapt to your musical aspirations.
+It’s a more versatile instrument that’s generally easier to play and adapt to your musical aspirations.

 Choosing which instrument to learn isn’t always this simple.